The Munsters: Music

 In 1998, Rob Zombie released the single "Dragula".
 Its title was taken from the name of Grandpa's dragster DRAG-U-LA.
 The music video mimics, in parts, the Munsters taking a ride in the car.

+In 2003 the American band Type O Negative released their sixth album, Life Is Killing Me.
+The first song is a short instrumental titled Thir13teen.
+The song is based on short pieces of music from the show that is played when one scene transitions to another.
+The band credits Jack Marshall as the songwriter.

 A sample of the show's theme-song guitar riff was used in the song "Uma Thurman" by Fall Out Boy.

 Home media

 Between 2004 and 2008, Universal Studios Home Entertainment released the entire series on DVD in Regions 1 & 2.

 The "Family Portrait" episode in color, which was absent from the Season 1 and 2 standalone box sets, was released on a standalone Region 1 DVD on October 7, 2008.